Your Vehicle Emergency Plan

 - Keep a kit of emergency supplies in your car.
-This kit should contain food, water, first aid supplies and other supplies.
-Find a complete checklist of emergency supply items for your vehicle.
+This kit should contain food, water, first aid supplies, and other supplies.

 - Keep a full tank of gas in your car if an evacuation seems likely.
-Gas stations may be closed during emergencies and unable to pump gas during power outages.
+Gas stations may be closed during emergencies, and you may be unable to pump gas during power outages.
 Plan to take one car per family to reduce congestion and delay.

 - If you are evacuating in your vehicle: